BUTTER VERSUS MARGARINE

 The final product also usually contains some trans-fatty acids, no matter what the label says.
 These are man-made fatty acids.
 Research shows that trans-fatty acids increase inflammation in the body.
 This can worsen illnesses such as colitis and arthritis.
 Very recent research indicates that trans-fatty acids in margarine raise LDL levels.
 LDL is the "bad" cholesterol.

-Margarine also contains artificial or natural coloring agents, or it would look like bicycle grease.
+Margarine and some other hardened oil products also contain coloring agents, or they would look like bicycle grease, which many people do not like.
+The coloring agents are often toxic chemicals, as well.
 In summary, margarine is a disaster, even so-called health-food margarine.

 WHAT IS BUTTER?

-Butter is made from the cream that rises to the top if milk is allowed to sit for a time.
-Butter is made by churning cream.
+Butter is made from cream that is part of the milk of a cow, usually.
+The cream rises to the top of the bottle if milk is allowed to sit for a few minutes.
+Butter is made by churning or stirring the cream.
 This causes a chemical reaction that causes the cream to harden slightly, giving it the buttery consistency.

-Certified raw butter is a fabulous fat that contains a number of natural fatty acids that are excellent for the body.
-Butter is an excellent source of fat-soluble vitamins such as vitamin A, D, E and K. These are not found to any degree in margarine.
+Raw butter is a fabulous fat that often contains some omega-3 fatty acids, a critical nutrient needed today by everyone.
+Butter is also an excellent source of fat-soluble vitamins such as vitamin A, D, E and K. None of these nutrients are found to any degree in margarine.
 The vitamin content of butter varies seasonally, depending on the diet of the animals from which it is derived.

-Also, butter does not contain trans-fatty acids or toxic metals, hopefully, such as nickel and cadmium.
+Also, butter does not contain trans-fatty acids or toxic metals such as nickel.
 Butter contains some milk solids, giving it a whitish color.
 Ghee or clarified butter does not contain the milk solids.

 Dr. Weston Price identified a factor in butter that is essential for proper growth and development of the bone structure.
 He called it 'activator X' or ‘factor X’ and wrote about it in his book, Nutrition and Physical Degeneration.
 Dr. Price was able to reverse severe tooth decay in children by feeding them one meal a day of highly nutritious food - including butter.

-Although many people are sensitive to cow’s milk dairy products, often butter is well-tolerated.
+Although many people are sensitive to cow’s milk dairy products, butter is often well-tolerated by these peoople.
 This is because butter is almost a pure fat, and does not contain many of the allergens found in other milk products.
 For example, it does not contain milk protein (casein) or milk sugar (lactose).
-These are two highly allergenic components of some dairy products.
+These are the two components of other dairy products that often cause milk allergies.

 WHAT IS GHEE?

-Butter, in fact, has a few advantages over ghee.
-The milk solids contain some added nutrients, which are lost when one makes it into ghee.
+2. The milk solids in butter contain some added nutrients, which are lost when one makes it into ghee.

 IS AVOIDING BUTTER THE WAY TO CONTROL CHOLESTEROL?